linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Step 3: PHP Script to Fetch Approval Status (`status.php`)**

-This PHP script checks the approval status of the login attempt from the database.
+This PHP script checks the approval status of the login attempt from the database, including the port number in the database connection.

 ```php
 <?php